ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_certificates.md

 To use the API Gateway's PKCS#11 engine to access objects in an external HSM, the corresponding HSM provider and certificate realms must also be configured.
 For more details, see [Configure HSMs and certificate realms](#configure-hsms-and-certificate-realms).

 ## Configure HSMs and certificate realms

+{{< alert title="Warning" color="warning" >}}OpenSSL 1.1 no longer supports FIPS and requires use of X.509 cryptographic operations.
+HSM hardware, and its corresponding driver, must be compatible with those requirements.{{< /alert >}}

 *Certificate realms* are abstractions of private keys and public key certificates, which mean that policy developers do not need to enter HSM-specific configuration such as slots and key labels.
 Instead, if a private key exists on an HSM, the developer can configure the certificate to show that its private key uses a specific certificate realm, which is simply an alias for a private key (for example, `JMS Keys`).